Rowena-h/FusariumLifestyles/README.md

 Bioinformatics analysis pipeline for Hill et al. (in prep) Lifestyle transitions in fusarioid fungi are frequent and lack clear genomic signatures.

 The pipeline was written for and run on Queen Mary University of London's [Apocrita HPC facility](http://doi.org/10.5281/zenodo.438045) which uses the Univa Grid Engine batch-queue system.

-See detailed
+This means that many of the bash scripts (`.sh` file endings) specify core allocation, run times and memory usage allocation that may need to be adapted for different platforms.

 ---